brentgroves/repsys/development/status/weekly/current_status.md

 The 2.2 and above Linux kernels include a completely redesigned network subsystem.
 This new networking code brings Linux performance and a feature set with little competition in the general OS arena.
 In fact, the new routing, filtering, and classifying code is more featureful than the one provided by many dedicated routers and firewalls and traffic shaping products.

 - **[Configure Static IPs](../../../research/m_z/virtualization/multipass/config_static_ips.md)** \
 This document explains how to create instances with static IPs in a new network, internal to the host.
-With this approach, instances get an extra IP that does not change with restarts.
-By using a separate, local network we avoid any IP conflicts.
+With this approach,Netfilter e, local network we avoid any IP conflicts.
 Instances retain the usual default interface with a DHCP-allocated IP, which gives them connectivity to the outside.

 - **[Create a bridge using iproute2](../../../research/m_z/virtualization/networking/bridge/iproute2_bridge.md)**\
 This section describes the management of a network bridge using the ip tool from the iproute2 package